 “Anti-Semitism in the United States climbed to very high levels in the 1930''s and according to Elmo Roper, a leading pollster of that era, reached its historic peak in 1944.”

 What if Roosevelt had lost the election?

-The two most popular and charismatic figures on the American scene during those years were Henry Ford and Charles Lindbergh.
-Both had been considered as potential presidential candidates, and both were antisemites and admirers of Hitler and National Socialism’s program of draconian social engineering.
-With public sentiment strongly isolationist and opposed to involvement in the European war there is more than a possibility that the United States under either as president would have kept the U.S. out of the war.
-But the United States also feared communism.
-A President Lindbergh might have sat out the European war.
-But would he have resisted an alliance with Hitler in a crusade against Communist Russia?
+The two most popular and charismatic figures on the American stage of the day, Henry Ford and Charles Lindbergh, were both considered possible presidential candidates by the Republican Party.
+And both were antisemites, admirers of Hitler and National Socialism’s program of draconian social engineering.
+With public sentiment strongly isolationist and opposed to involvement in the European war there is more than a possibility that the United States under either as president would at least have remained neutral in the European war.
+But the United States was also strongly anti-Communist.
+Lindbergh might have sat out a strictly European war, but would he have resisted an alliance with Hitler in the crusade against the “godless” Communists?

-American eugenicists inspired and trained their German counterparts; American financiers such as the Carnegies, Rockefellers, Harrimans and others built and funded the schools and universities that trained the “scientists” who would design and participate in the extermination of the Jews.
-America even preceded Germany by decades in the quest for a blond-haired, blue-eyed gene pool, its own Nordic ideal.
+American eugenicists inspired and trained their German counterparts; American financiers such as the Carnegies, Rockefellers, Harrimans and others built and funded the schools and universities that trained the theorists behind the extermination of the Jews.
+American eugenics even preceded Germany by decades in the quest for a blond-haired, blue-eyed American gene pool, an American Aryan ideal.

-If, under a Ford or Lindbergh administration, the U.S. remained “neutral” the survivability of the Jews might have been uncertain.
+If, under a Ford or Lindbergh administration the US remained “neutral” the survivability of the Jews might have been uncertain.
 But had the administration joined Hitler in his crusade against “godless Russian Bolshevism,” been a member of a victorious Axis alliance?

-In the end the two populists chose not to run, Roosevelt was reelected, and Germany declared war on the United States.
-In the end, despite his apathy regarding European Jewry we may consider the president the difference between a European Holocaust and a full and final solution to the 2000 year-long Jewish Problem.
+In the end the two populists chose not to run, Roosevelt was reelected and Germany declared war on the United States.
+In the end however we may judge the president, in the end at least the Jews survived.